The Home of Education, Arts, Resources, and Technology

 We believe education, access to food and resources, and a supportive community is the best way to make a difference.
 The mission of the HEART Kitchen is to help provide healthy food and educational opportunities through a variety of monthly programs and events.

-Our second floor contains four light-filled classrooms furnished and meant for various purposes.
+Our second floor contains light-filled classrooms furnished and meant for various purposes.
 Each room includes access to FREE high-speed WiFi and technology for presentations.

 As we renovated the HEART, we were looking for ways to improve our exterior spaces.

 We partnered with Trellis for Tomorrow and our Hall Street Neighbors to design and build an incredible community garden.
 Our raised beds were built in 2020 and have produced more than 600 lbs of fresh, organic produce each year over the course of three growing seasons - spring, summer, and fall!

 The garden is lovingly tended to and managed by our neighborhood volunteers, guided by Trellis staff members.
 All produce is harvested and utilized by these neighbors or donated to our area pantries for use in our community.